OpenMPDK/dss-ansible/README.md

 NOTE: For internal Samsung / DSS use!
 Unsupported!

-Execute this playbook to destartploy the DSS AI Benchmark software.
+Execute this playbook to start the DSS AI Benchmark software.
 This playbook will also create configuration files for client library and datamover, based on hosts that appear in your inventory.
 Please review "Datamover Settings" under "group_vars/all.yml" if you wish to adjust the default settings of the datamover.
 Uncomment vars with new values, or add them to your inventory file.